kellpossible/CelestialNavigator/README.md

    + automatic connection with Stellarium's sextant plugin

-The basis for network communication with stellarium is a protocol buffer, and udp sockets. his should allow other simulators such as fsx, p3d, silent hunter or any other game or simulator to easily implement their own input into stellarium.
+The basis for network communication with stellarium is a protocol buffer, and udp sockets.
+This should allow other simulators such as fsx, p3d, silent hunter or any other game or simulator to easily implement their own input into stellarium.

 ## Project Status